-Where Customs deems valid that the carriage of an article by a person may well constitute a violation of this Act, it may order that person to hand in the article in question for examination; if that person refuses to do so, Customs may search his/her body.
+Where Customs considers, with justifiable reasons, that the carriage of an article by a person may well constitute a violation of this Act, it may order that person to hand in the article in question for examination; if that person refuses to do so, Customs may search his/her body.
 The aforesaid searching shall be accompanied by no less than two Customs officers or a third person other than Customs officer, and the search of female's body shall be conducted by female Customs officer.

-For the necessity of suppressing smuggling, Custom may interrogate the suspect, witness and other persons concerned.

-A written record shall be taken from the interrogation referred to in the preceding paragraph; provisions of Article 39 to Article 41 of the Criminal Proceeding Code shall apply mutatis mutandis to the particulars to be covered in such written record.
+I.For the necessity of suppressing smuggling, Custom may interrogate the suspect, witness and other persons concerned. Π.A written record shall be taken from the interrogation referred to in the preceding paragraph; provisions of Article 39 through Article 41 of The Code of Criminal Procedure shall apply mutatis mutandis to the particulars to be covered in such written record.

-A survey or search shall not be conducted after sunset and before sunrise, unless such action has been started before sunset and it is necessary to continue, or it is found that a violation of this Act is being done.
+A survey or search shall not be conducted after sunset and before sunrise, unless such action has been started before sunset and it is necessary to continue, or it is found that a violation of this Act is in action.

-The process of a survey or search shall be recorded in writing and handed to the person interrogated or the witness at the scene and ask them to sign or seal, after they have read over the record.
+The process of a survey or search shall be recorded in writing and handed to the person interrogated or the witness at the scene and ask them to sign or seal after they have read over the record.
 If the person interrogated or the witness is unable or refuses to sign or seal on the written records, the recording Customs Officer shall take note accordingly.